Using in-call features

 - add new participant: escalates the call to an ad hoc conference by adding another participant to the call

-- share my PC screen: if there is a laptop or other digital source connected to the GTm, you can share that to the other person (or people) in your video call
+- share my PC screen: if a laptop or other digital source is connected to the GTm, you can share it with video call participants

-When you are in a call, add additional participants to the call, escalating it to an ad hoc conference.
-Adding another participant dials them in the same way as with direct calls and they can choose whether or not to accept the call.
-If they accept, they are added directly to the conference.
-A list of conference participants are shown in the in-call panel.
+When you are in a call you can add participants, escalating it to an ad hoc conference.
+When you add another participant, they choose whether or not to accept the call as they would when receiving a direct call.
+If the participant accepts, they are added to the conference.
+A list of conference participants is shown in the in-call panel.

-Press theto change what you can see in a video call.
-The looks like this:
+Press the Display tab to change what you can see in a video call.

-- : select to view the other people in your video call.
-This is the default setting for a video call until someone shares a PC screen and then you see the shared PC screen, in which case, you may prefer to press this button to return to the video view
+- video: This is the default setting for a video call until a participant shares a screen from a connected device.
+If you are viewing a shared screen, tap video to return to the video view

-- : press to view a connected PC or other connected digital source.
+- my PC: tap to view the device that is connected to the GTm.
 Remember that other people in the video call may still be able to see you

-- : use the self-view slider to either see yourself or not.
-Self view allows you to see the view of you that other people see when you are in a video call.
-Switching it off does not prevent them from seeing you.
-To prevent people from seeing you in a video call, press the button on the touchscreen controller
+- self-view: Use the self-view toggle to either see or hide yourself from your display.
+Self-view displays the view of you that other people see when you are in a video call.
+Switching it off does not prevent participants from seeing you.
+To prevent people from seeing you in a video call, press the Video mute button on the touchscreen controller

-Screen layout behavior differs according to whether you have one or two screens attached.
-For more information, refer to Layouts for dual screen room systems below.
+Screen layout behavior differs if you have one or two screens attached.
+For more information, refer to Layouts for dual display room systems .

 Room systems can have up to five camera presets that allow you to adjust the camera focus of your video.
 For example, you can set a camera to point towards one part of the room and zoom in, when selected.
 To select a camera preset, open the Camera Control tab and press the star button for the camera preset that you want.
 The video adjusts automatically to the preset configuration.
 You can swap between presets at any time.

 You can have up to three cameras connected to the GTm 5250 but only one camera can be active at a time.
-These three cameras can utilize the camera presets described above to determine not only which camera is in use, but also what the cameras focus on in the meeting room.
+These three cameras can use the camera presets to determine which camera is in use and what the cameras focus on in the meeting room.

-When multiple cameras are connected to the codec, the active camera is selected in the Camera Control tab on the touchscreen controller.
+If multiple cameras are connected to the codec, the active camera is selected in the camera control tab on the touchscreen controller.

-Room systems with two screens attached (screen 1 and screen 2 connected to HDMI ports 1 and 2 on the rear of the codec), show the full-screen self view under the following circumstances:
+Room systems with two displays attached (screen 1 and screen 2 connected to HDMI ports 1 and 2 on the rear of the codec), show the full screen self-view under the following circumstances:

-The table below shows what is displayed and when in a dual-screen room system with a PC connected.
+The table below shows what is displayed and when in a dual display room system with a PC connected.